 As in previous years, hard mast production varied by location and species (Table 3; Figures 1 and 2).
-Unlike 2019 and 2020, when nine routes surveyed had white oak productivity rated as poor, during 2021 there was more variation in white oak production by route.
-White oak productivity rated as poor on five routes, rated as fair on five routes, and rated as good on two routes (Table 3; Figure 1).
-Fires Creek and Carl Sandberg HHS routes had good white oak productivity (Table 3).
-Overall, six counties experienced poor white oak productivity, three counties experienced fair white oak productivity, and one county experienced good white oak productivity (Figure 1).
+Unlike 2021 when there was much variation in white oak production by route, white oak productivity was universally poor during 2022 (Figure 1).
+White oak productivity rated as poor on 12 of 13 routes (Table 3; Figure 1).
+Only the Fires Creek route in Clay County had fair productivity (Table 3).

-Red oak productivity varied a little bit less by route than white oak productivity.
-Red oak productivity rated as poor on seven routes, rated as fair on one route, rated as good on three routes, and rated as excellent on one route (Table 3).
-Overall, seven counties experienced poor red oak productivity, while one county each rated as fair, good, and excellent for red oak productivity (Figure 2).
+Red oak productivity varied a bit more than white oak productivity.
+Red oak productivity rated as poor on nine routes, rated as fair on two routes, and rated as good on two routes (Table 3).
+At the county level, 2 counties had good red oak productivity, one county had fair productivity, and seven counties experienced poor red oak productivity (Figure 2).
+Counties further west had better red oak productivity than counties in the eastern portion of the survey area.